mrkamel/redstream/README.md

 after they have been consumed and successfully processed by a `Consumer`?
 Well, this will probably be added in the future, but please note that you should have only one `Delayer` and only one `Trimmer` per stream.
-However, you can have as many `Consumer` instances as you like.
-Actually, if you need to replicate updates into more than one other secondary datastore, you will have to use multiple `Consumer` instances per stream.
-Moreover, to name another use case, elasticsearch requires to denormalize data and you can e.g. use a second `Consumer` to cascade updates to dependent indices with denormalized data.
+However, you can have as many `Consumer` instances per stream as you like.
+Actually, if you need to replicate updates into more than one secondary datastore, you will have to use multiple `Consumer` instances per stream.
+Moreover, to name another use case, elasticsearch requires to denormalize data and you can e.g. use a second `Consumer` to cascade updates to dependent indices stroring denormalized data.

 A `Producer` adds messages to the concrete redis streams, and you can actually pass a concrete `Producer` instance via `redstream_callbacks`: